Schwab Intelligent Portfolios Review 2019 – Robo-Advisor With or Without Human Guidance

 Pros and Cons of the Schwab Robo-Advisors

 You can’t beat the fees.
 Zero management fees for the Intelligent Portfolios is tough to beat, despite a small cash allocation.
-The 0.28% management expense ratio fee for the human-assisted Intelligent Advisory is reasonable.
-The cap at $900 per quarter is an enticement for larger portfolios as well.
+The monthly subscription management expense ratio fee for the human-assisted Intelligent Portfolios Premium is reasonable for larger portfolios, greater than $100,000.

-The investment minimums are reasonable, with $5,000 for the Intelligent and $25,000 for the Advisory.
+The investment minimums are affordable for many investors, with $5,000 for the Intelligent and $25,000 for the Advisory.

 Diversification options are great with a selection of 53 funds across a wide range of asset classes.